51Degrees/specifications/pipeline-specification/features/exception-handling.md

 the web request handling logic of the target language/framework.
 As such, it will be executing code outside easily handled areas.

-We must ensure that exceptions/errors that happen in these areas are handled correctly in order to avoid the API taking down the customer's production website.
+The implementor MUST ensure that exceptions/errors that happen in these areas are handled correctly in order to avoid the API taking down the customer's production website.